kanshichao/CBML/README.md

     }

 ### Acknowledgments
 This code is written based on the framework of [MS-Loss](https://github.com/MalongTech/research-ms-loss), we are really grateful to the authors of the MS paper to release their code for academic research / non-commercial use.
 We also thank the following helpful implementtaions on [histogram](https://github.com/valerystrizh/pytorch-histogram-loss), [proxynca](https://github.com/dichotomies/proxy-nca), [n-pair and angular](https://github.com/leeesangwon/PyTorch-Image-Retrieval), [siamese-triplet](https://github.com/adambielski/siamese-triplet), [clustering](https://github.com/shaoniangu/ClusterLoss-Pytorch-ReID).
-In this work, [Shichao Kan](https://kanshichao.github.io) proposed the method and wrote the code and conducted experiments, Zhihai He provided the experimental environment, wrote the manuscript, participated discussion and helped to improve the rigorous of the method.
-Yigang Cen is the PhD advisor of Shichao Kan, and provided part of the finical support on this work and participated the discussion and proof reading.
-Yang Li and Mladenovic Vladimir participated the discussion and proof reading.

 ### License
 This code is released for academic research / non-commercial use only.
 If you wish to use for commercial purposes, please contact [Shichao Kan](https://kanshichao.github.io) by email kanshichao10281078@126.com.